lamhq/tech-notes/devops/aws/1-infra/5-well-arch-frm.md

 # The AWS Well-Architected Framework

+## Overview

 The AWS Well-Architected Framework helps you understand how to design and operate **reliable, secure, efficient, and cost-effective systems** in the AWS Cloud.

-It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.
+The AWS Well-Architected Tool provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.

+- Provides a consistent process for measuring cloud architectures
+- Enables assistance with documenting workloads and architecture decisions
+- Guides for making workloads reliable, secure, efficient, and cost effective
+- Measure workloads against years of AWS best practices
+- Intended for specific audiences, such as technical teams, CTOs, architecture, and operations teams

 The Well-Architected Framework is based on six pillars: